vim-autoformat/vim-autoformat/README.md

 This plugin makes use of external formatprograms to achieve the best result.
 Check the list of formatprograms to see which languages are supported by default.
 You can easily customize or add your own formatprogram.
+When no formatprogram exists (or no formatprogram is installed) for a certain filetype, vim-autoformat uses vim's indent functionality as a fallback.

 How to install
 -----------------------